Multi-charmed and singled charmed hadrons from coalescence: yields and ratios in different collision systems at LHC: Fireball and parton distribution

 \section{Fireball and parton distribution}

 In our calculation the bulk of particles that we assume is a thermalized system of gluons and $u,d,s$ quarks and anti-quarks.
+The partons are distributed uniformly in the transverse plane and in the rapidity range $|y_{z}|<0.5$.
 The longitudinal momentum distribution is assumed to be boost-invariant in the range $y\in(-0.5,+0.5)$, and is included a radial flow with the following radial profile $\beta_T(r_T)=\beta_{max}\frac{r_T}{R}$, where $R$ is the transverse radius of the fireball.
 Partons at low transverse momentum, $p_T<2 \,\mbox{GeV} $, are considered thermally distributed

 where $m_T=\sqrt{p_T^2+m_{q,\bar{q}}^2}$ is the transverse mass.
 The factors $g_{q}=g_{\bar{q}}=6$ are the spin-color degeneracy.
 The presence of gluons in the quark-gluon plasma is taken into account by converting them to quarks and anti-quark pairs according to the flavour compositions, as assumed in \cite{Biro:1994mp,Greco:2003mm}.